- Like

 The best part about this salad is how easy it is to make.
 You can serve it for any occasion and everyone will love it.
 These flavors go together so well.
 It’s always a hit.

-If you can’t find pears that are sweet and ripe, you can substitute apple for the pear.
+If you can’t find pears that are sweet and ripe, you can substitute apples for the pears.
 It also goes very well with the cheese.

 The cheese in this recipe is gorgonzola, but it can be substituted with blue cheese or stilton.
 Gorgonzola often has a more mild flavor than blue cheese, so it’s a good choice if you aren’t into stinky cheese.